Changes to Community Management

 We hope this sets the right expectation to Oro’s dedication for its community and members.
 Please share your thoughts if you have any ideas on how we can further improve.

-You can find more details on our community management policy at our website.
+You can find more details on the Oro community management policy at our website.